History of photographic lens design: Asymmetric double Gauss

+Mid-century developments (1950–1980)

 Retrofocus wide-angle lens

 Regular wide angle lenses (meaning lenses with focal length much shorter than the format diagonal and producing a wide field of view) need to be mounted close to the film.
 However, SLR cameras require that lenses be mounted far enough in front of the film to provide space for the movement of the mirror (the "mirror box"); about 40 mm for a 35mm SLR compared to less than 10 mm in non-SLR 35mm cameras.
 This prompted the development of wide field of view lenses with more complex retrofocus optical designs.
 These use very large negative front elements to force back-focus distances long enough to ensure clearance.

 In 1950, the Angénieux Retrofocus Type R1 35mm f/2.5 (France) was the first retrofocus wide angle lens for 35mm SLRs (Exaktas).
 Except for the front element, Pierre Angénieux' R1 was a five element Tessar.
 Note, "retrofocus" was an Angénieux trademark before losing exclusive status.
 The original generic term was "inverted" or "reversed telephoto."
 A telephoto lens has a front positive cell and rear negative cell; retrofocus lenses have the negative cell in front and positive cell to the rear.
 The first inverted telephoto imaging lens was the Taylor, Taylor & Hobson 35mm f/2 (1931, UK) developed to provide back-focus space for the beamsplitter prism used by the full-color via three negatives Technicolor motion picture camera.
 Other early members of the Angénieux Retrofocus line included the 28mm f/3.5 Type R11 of 1953 and the 24mm f/3.5 Type R51 of 1957.

 Retrofocus lenses are extremely asymmetric with their large front elements and therefore very difficult to correct for distortion by traditional means.
 On the upside, the large negative element also limits the oblique cos4θ light falloff of regular wide-angle lenses.

 Retrofocus design also influenced non-retrofocus lenses.
 For example, Ludwig Bertele's Zeiss Biogon 21mm f/4.5, released in 1954 for the Contax IIA (1950, West Germany) 35mm RF, and its evolution, the Zeiss Hologon 15mm f/8 of 1969, fixed to the Zeiss Ikon Hologon Ultrawide (West Germany), were roughly symmetrical designs.
 However, each half can visualized as retrofocus.
 The Biogon and Hologon designs take advantage of the large negative elements to limit the light falloff of regular wide angle lenses.
 With a 110° field of view, the Hologon would otherwise have had a 3¼ stop corner light falloff, which is wider than the exposure latitude of contemporaneous films.
 Nonetheless, the Hologon had a standard accessory radially graduated 2 stop neutral density filter to ensure completely even exposure.
 The distance from the Hologon's rear element to the film was only 4.5 mm.

 Many normal perspective lenses for today's digital SLRs are retrofocus, because their smaller-than-35mm-film-frame image sensors require much shorter focal lengths to maintain equivalent fields of view, but the continued use of 35mm SLR lens mounts require long back-focus distances.